j-e-yosemite/j-e-yosemite.github.io/details.md

 As of March 1, 2016, Aramark has succeeded Delaware North as the concessioner for Yosemite National Park.
 Due to a [trademark dispute](http://www.nps.gov/yose/learn/news/yosemite-national-park-to-change-historic-property-names.htm), Aramark has changed the names of many iconic Yosemite destinations.
 In protest, we'll continue to use the names we know Yosemite by.
 To avoid confusion, however, note that:

 * Yosemite Lodge at the Falls = Yosemite Valley Lodge
-* The Ahwahnee = The Majestic Yosemite Hotel
+* The Ahwahnee Hotel = The Majestic Yosemite Hotel
 * Curry Village = Half Dome Village
 * Badger Pass Ski Area = Yosemite Ski & Snowboard Area